Recruit Stetson Students

 If you have questions or need any assistance, please contact the Career and Professional Development Department at [email protected].

-Stetson Law’s Recruiting Program allows employers to reserve virtual interview dates and/or receive student or recent graduate (1-year post-JD) application materials on a specified date (resume collect).
+Stetson Law’s Recruiting Program allows employers to reserve on campus or virtual interview dates and/or receive student or recent graduate (1-year post-JD) application materials on a specified date (resume collection).
 If your organization is interested in recruiting Stetson Law students or recent graduates via the Recruiting program complete our Recruitment Registration form.

 Our Recruitment Program is ideal for employers looking to hire summer associates, summer law clerks, or recruit upcoming graduates for post-graduate positions.